-The Corporation maintains directors' and officers' ("D&O") liability insurance which covers liability, including defence costs, of directors and officers of the Corporation incurred as a result of acting as a director or officer, provided they acted honestly and in good faith with a view to the best interests of the Corporation.
-During the last completed fiscal year, the Corporation held D&O insurance with \$30 million in coverage, with corporate and securities deductibles of \$100,000, at an annual premium of \$178,340.
+The Corporation maintains directors' and officers' ("D&O") liability insurance which covers liability, including defence costs, of directors and officers of the Corporation incurred because of acting as a director or officer, provided they acted honestly and in good faith with a view to the best interests of the Corporation.
+During the last completed fiscal year, the Corporation held D&O insurance with \$30 million in coverage, with corporate and securities deductibles of \$100,000, at an annual premium of \$164,525.